 A monumental ceramic totem floor lamp by Bernard Rooke, England, 1960s.

 A beautiful sculptural piece, made up of ceramic elements in natural tones of terracotta and stone.
-The two round elements are decorated on one side with blue glass (with a very slight hint of green best seen in the overview images), and a wheel or seed pod motif on the reverse.
+The two round elements are decorated on one side with blue glass (with a very slight hint of green best seen in the first image), and a wheel or seed pod motif on the reverse.
 The piece is in very good original condition, with occasional minor flaws in line with the making and firing process.
 For us, the weight and texture of the elements suggest this could be an early piece.

 Wiring & shipping: